Therapy for Anxiety Brainspotting Therapy

 All the self-critic seeks out is some validation, kindness, and compassion to feel reassured that they too are being looked after and don’t always have to be in a hyper aroused state of fight or flight.
 Showing compassion to our inner critic is a great way to develop self-compassion and break the cycle of potentially self-destructive thinking.

-Through the lens of self-compassion, the examples cited above could be modified as –
+Through the lens of self-compassion, the examples cited above could be modified as the following:

 Example 1 –“I can’t say NO because that would mean I am a bad person”

-Listen to this critical thought, try, and identify where its coming from and what it’s trying to protect you against and bring the self-compassion out to create a more balanced thought.
+Listen to this critical thought, try, and identify where its coming from.
+Find out what it’s trying to protect you against and bring the self-compassion out to create a more balanced thought.

-“I don’t want to disappoint them and I do want to help but if I say yes in this scenario, I know I will resent this person/situation for making me do something I didn’t want to in the future, which is why perhaps saying NO is the better decision in the long run”
+“I don’t want to disappoint them.
+I do want to help but if I say yes in this scenario, I know I will resent this person/situation for making me do something I didn’t want to in the future.
+This is why perhaps saying NO is the better decision in the long run”

 Example 2 -“Things always go wrong for me!”

-Once again, look within to understand where this thought first formed and how it gained traction, before bringing the self-compassion out to validate and create a more balanced thought.
+Once again, look within to understand where this thought first formed and how it gained traction.
+Do this before bringing the self-compassion out to validate and create a more balanced thought.

-“Things have gone wrong in the past but there is also evidence that things worked in my favor.
+“Things have gone wrong in the past.
+However, there is also evidence that things worked in my favour.
 Perhaps I can change strategies and try again?”

 Example 3 – “They don’t like me and never want to see me again because I think I spoke too much at dinner last night”

-Follow the process of observing where this thought is coming from and what it’s trying to protect you against before validating and creating a more balanced thought.
+Follow the process of observing where this thought is coming from.
+Consider what it’s trying to protect you against before validating and creating a more balanced thought.

-Meet author of this post and Registered Psychotherapist, Qualifying, Rina Reddy!
+Author of this post and Registered Psychotherapist, Qualifying: Rina Reddy

 Scroll to Top